 Be a versatile digital marketing specialist and a team player that small business owners truly want on their team.

-Differentiate with strategy, implementation and fill in in the gray space of being a project manager, taking responsibility for your results, reporting data and analytics and helping with the big picture vision.
+Differentiate with strategy, and implementation, and fill in the gray space of being a project manager, taking responsibility for your results, reporting data and analytics, and helping with the big-picture vision.

 Be a unicorn.